 Here are simple ways to grow your email list.
-Once you're warmed up, we'll show the type of newsletter content that will keep your clients healthy, happy and coming back for more.
+Once you're warmed up, we'll share some marketing tips and show you the type of newsletter content that will keep your clients healthy, happy and coming back for more!

 You can collect email address offline using an iPad subscriber app.
 Ask your front desk staff to collect email addresses from new and existing clients or do it yourself wherever you see fit.

 To build trust and anticipation, share with customers that they will receive free tips about health and fitness, motivational material, fitness challenges, discounts, diet tips and more on a regular basis.
 Aim for once a week, but you can tailor this for your clientele.

 The easiest way to grow your list organically is to use an opt-in form that your website visitors can use to subscribe.

 To make sports fanatics aware of your newsletter, you can use a variety of options.